Global Leaders Embark on Executive Program in Social Impact Strategy

 February 10, 2016 |

 Our students live and work in 16 countries including Canada, China, France, India, Iran, Israel, Mexico, Russia, Sierra Leone, Spain, Switzerland, Tanzania, Turkey, United Kingdom, United States, and Uruguay.
+When you want to market your business around the globe, visit SEO Companies in Queensland.

 Students joined the program for a variety of reasons — wanting for example to “Gain the confidence, creativity and perspective to serve the world more effectively,” “Build a new network of collaborators” and “Gain new ideas for planning the next phase of my career.”